 The research on the day-of-the-week effect has also been extended to emerging markets.
 Al Ashikh (2012) investigated the day-of-the-week effect on the Saudi Arabian stock exchange and found evidence from both the analysis of mean returns and its variance that the market efficiency hypothesis can be rejected due to the existence of day-of-the week effect.
 Haroon and Shah (2013) have also examined the Karachi stock exchange in Pakistan for the existence of day-of-the-week effect.
 In contrast to the results reported by Al Ashikh (2012), Haroon and Shah (2013) discovered mixed results from the two (2) partitions of the period of study that is, sub-period I and II.
-Subperiod I negates the existence of day-of-the-week effect.
+Sub-period I negates the existence of day-of-the-week effect while sub-period II found evidence of the existence of day-of-the-week effect.
 Ogieva et al (2013) have also conducted an investigation on the Nigerian stock exchange for the existence of day-of-the-week effect and found evidence to reject the market efficiency hypothesis.